 The SAM directs agencies to review ARs and "reclassify" or adjust the AR where: legal authority does not exist to bill for the amount owed, the documentation does not exist to substantiate the AR, or the validity is disputed.
-In the situation where an agency enters a settlement agreement in full satisfaction of the debt, there would no longer be legal authority to bill for the amount owed, and the AR would be reclassified down to the amount collected.
-(See SAM section 8295.)
+When an agency enters a settlement agreement in full satisfaction of the debt, there would no longer be legal authority to bill for the amount owed, and the AR would be reclassified down to the amount collected.
+(See SAM Section 8295.)9